Consider imposing fines on passengers not wearing masks 'properly': DGCA to airports | Business

 Accordingly, all airport operators can increase surveillance in this regard, the DGCA said.

-''The possibility of taking punitive action, such as levy of spot fines by the law, shall also be explored with local police authorities to serve a deterrent for violation of COVID-19 protocol,'' it stated.
+''The possibility of taking punitive action, such as levy of spot fines in accordance with the law, shall also be explored with local police authorities so as to serve as a deterrent for the violation of COVID-19 protocols,'' it stated.

+Civil Aviation Minister Hardeep Singh Puri also took to Twitter on Tuesday and said that people must wear face masks, covering their nose and mouth, and maintain social distancing in aircraft and at airports.

+''We are moving in direction of punitive action by police against passengers who don't comply,'' he said.

-The March 13 circular had asked the airport operators to hand over the passengers, who are not following the COVID-19 protocol even after repeated warnings, to the security agencies.
+The DGCA's March 13 circular had asked airport operators to hand over to security agencies passengers who do not follow the COVID-19 protocol even after repeated warnings.

-Moreover, it had asked the airlines to de-board the passengers who refused to adhere to COVID-19 norms even after repeated warnings, and consider treating them as ''unruly''.
+Moreover, it had asked the airlines to de-board the passengers who refuse to adhere to COVID-19 norms even after repeated warnings and consider treating them as ''unruly''.

-An ''unruly'' passenger can be banned from flying by airline for any period between three and 24 months, as per DGCA norms.
+An ''unruly'' passenger can be banned from flying by an airline for any period between three and 24 months, according to DGCA norms.

+These 15 passengers included nine of IndiGo, four of Alliance Air and two of AirAsia India.

-While most of these passengers refused to wear masks on board the flights, others refused to put on PPE gowns that are compulsory for those sitting in the middle seats.
+While most of them refused to wear masks on board the flights, others refused to put on PPE gowns that are compulsory for those sitting in the middle seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)